Autism Resources

 Definitions, Signs, and Associations of Autism Spectrum Disorder

 Autism, as defined by the Autism Society of America, is a complex and lifelong developmental disability that appears early in childhood and affects the individual’s social and communication skills, self-regulatory behaviors, and relationships.
 The characteristics of autism and the intensity of symptoms can vary depending on the individual.
 Therefore, autism is referred to as a “spectrum disorder.”
-The first signs of autism generally emerge between 24 and 36 months of age, and there is no single-known cause of the disability.
-In the most recent study performed by the CDC, 1 in every 36 children are diagnosed with autism.
-Furthermore, boys are four times more likely to be diagnosed than girls. (https://www.autismspeaks.org/autism-facts-and-figures)
+The first signs of autism generally emerge between 24 and 36 months of age, and there is no single known cause of the disability.
+In the most recent autism statistics study performed by the CDC, 1 in every 36 children is diagnosed with autism.
+Furthermore, boys are four times more likely to be diagnosed than girls. (https://www.autismspeaks.org/autism-statistics-asd)

 Early Signs of Autism

-Recognizing the initial signs of autism can lead to an earlier diagnosis and early intervention for children with autism.
+Recognizing the early signs of autism in babies can lead to an earlier diagnosis as well as early intervention and autism treatment for autistic children.

 Translate »